hadyanq/acme-accounting/README.md

 **Acceptance**

-1. The endpoint should be respond faster than the existing implementation
+1. The endpoint should respond faster than the existing implementation
 2. Documents should process in the background and the client should be able to check the status of the processing.
 3. Metrics should be recorded for discussion.